Goto Main Content

 The following information shall be stated on an Overseas Compatriot Identity Certificate:

-An Overseas Compatriot Identity Certificate issued for military service purposes shall also specify the personal identification card number of the applicant.
+An Overseas Compatriot Identity Certificate issued for the purpose of conscription administration shall also specify the national ID number of the applicant.

 Article 17

-A Name referred to in the preceding paragraph shall not contain aliases, and shall be the same as the information stated on the applicant’s proof of the ROC(Taiwan) nationality document or proof of Chinese ethnicity document.
+The Chinese name referred to in the preceding paragraph shall not contain aliases, and shall be the same as the information stated on the applicant’s proof of the R.O.C.
+(TAIWAN) nationality or the Certificate of Chinese Ethnicity.

-One alias can be added to the foreign name stipulated in Paragraph 1.
-The foreign name and alias shall be the same as the information stated on the applicant’s passport or overseas residence residency document, and shall be written in English, with surname first and name after.
+The foreign name referred to in Paragraph 1 may include one foreign alias.
+The foreign name and alias shall be the same as the information stated on the applicant’s passport or residency document of the place of residence overseas, and shall be written in English, with surname first and given name after.
 Non-English names shall be translated into English.

 Article 18

-Application for issue of an Overseas Compatriot Identity Certificate or Overseas Compatriot Identity Endorsement under this Act should be lodged in person by the applicant or their legal representative or agent.
-When the application is lodged by an agent, the agent shall produce a proof of identity document and the power of attorney.
+Application for issuance of an Overseas Compatriot Identity Certificate or Overseas Compatriot Identity Endorsement under this Act should be lodged in person by the applicant himself/herself or his/her statutory representative or a delegated agent.
+When the application is lodged by an agent, the agent shall present a proof of identity document and the power of attorney.

-1.If made overseas, it shall be authenticated by Overseas Missions.
+1.If made overseas, it shall be authenticated by the Embassies and Missions abroad;

-2.If made in Mainland China, it shall be authenticated by the institution established or designated, or by the private organization entrusted by the Executive Yuan.
+2.If made in Mainland China, it shall be authenticated by the institutions established or designated, or by the private organization authorized by the Executive Yuan;

-3.If made in Hong Kong or Macao, it shall be authenticated by the institution established or designated, or by the private organization entrusted by the Executive Yuan in Hong Kong or Macao.
+3.If made in Hong Kong or Macao, it shall be authenticated by the institution established or designated, or by the private organizations authorized by the Executive Yuan in Hong Kong or Macao;

-4.If made in Taiwan, it shall be notarized by a notary public.
+4.If made in the R.O.C.
+(TAIWAN), it shall be notarized by a notary public.

 Article 19

-Where the form or the documentary requirement of an application for Overseas Compatriot Identity Certificate or Overseas Compatriot Identity Endorsement under the Act is not fully in conformity with the Act, the competent authority or relevant Overseas Mission shall notify the applicant or his/her representative to remedy the non-conformity within three (3) months of the day following the notice where such non-conformity is capable of being remedied.
+Where the form or the documentary requirement of an application for Overseas Compatriot Identity Certificate or Overseas Compatriot Identity Endorsement under the Act is not fully in conformity, the competent authority or relevant the Embassies and Missions abroad shall notify the applicant or his/her agent to remedy the non-conformity within three months of the day following the notice where such non-conformity is capable of being remedied.
 The application shall be rejected where the non-conformity cannot be remedied.

 Article 20

-To handle the issue of an Overseas Compatriot Identity Certificate or Overseas Compatriot Identity Endorsement, the competent authority can access the computer systems of the Ministry of the Interior (MOI) and Ministry of Foreign Affairs (MOFA) to obtain the following information about the applicant:
+For the issuance of Overseas Compatriot Identity Certificate or Overseas Compatriot Identity Endorsement, the competent authority can access the computer systems of the MOI and MOFA to obtain the following information about the applicant:

 Article 21

-Where the documents required to be submitted under the Act and these Enforcement Rules are in a foreign language, except for those in English, a Mandarine translation must be attached.
+Where the documents required to be submitted under the Act and these Enforcement Rules that are in a foreign language, except for those in English, a Mandarin translation must be attached.

-1.If made overseas, it shall be authenticated by Overseas Missions.
+1.If made overseas, it shall be authenticated by the Embassies and Missions abroad.

-2.If made in Mainland China, it shall be authenticated by the institution established or designated, or by the private organization entrusted by the Executive Yuan.
+2.If made in Mainland China, it shall be authenticated by the institution established or designated, or by the private organization authorized by the Executive Yuan.

-3.If made in Hong Kong or Macao, it shall be authenticated by the institution established or designated, or by the private organization entrusted by the Executive Yuan in Hong Kong or Macao.
+3.If made in Hong Kong or Macao, it shall be authenticated by the institution established or designated, or by the private organization authorized by the Executive Yuan in Hong Kong or Macao.

-4.If the aforementioned documents are issued within the ROC(Taiwan) by a foreign embassy or consulate or its authorized organizations, such documents shall be authenticated by the Ministry of Foreign Affairs; when the Mandarine translation is made within the ROC (Taiwan),it shall be notarized by a notary public.
+4.If made in the R.O.C.
+(TAIWAN) by a foreign embassy or consulate or its authorized organizations, the documents in the preceding paragraph shall be authenticated by the MOFA; when the Mandarin translation is made within the R.O.C.
+(TAIWAN), it shall be notarized by a notary public.

 Article 22

-A person who applies for an Overseas Compatriot Identity Certificate shall pay the certification fee at the time of collecting the Certificate.
+Applicants of the Overseas Compatriot Identity Certificate shall pay the certification fee upon receiving the certificate.

 Article 23